 Your costs will depend on the plan you choose, and your out-of-pocket costs will differ considerably from plan to plan.
 For this reason, the Centers for Medicare and Medicaid Services (CMS) is encouraging beneficiaries who currently have plans to reconsider their choice, and all beneficiaries are urged to make careful comparisons.
 It is very important to go beyond a comparison of the premiums and deductibles that apply to each plan.
 You should also look at the copayments that will be required each time you fill a prescription and whether the drugs you take now will be covered by the plan.
 In addition, it is important to check if your plan has prior authorization, quantity limit or step therapy rules that limit access to covered drugs.

 In 2020, due to the expiration of the Affordable Care Act provision that limited growth in out-of-pocket costs, Medicare Part D enrollees faced a relatively large increase in out-of-pocket drug costs before they were able to qualify for catastrophic coverage.
 The threshold reverted to the level that it would have been using the growth rate calculation before the Affordable Care Act became law.
-As a result, for 2021, the out-of-pocket spending threshold will increase by $200, from $6,350 to $6,550.
+For 2022, the out-of-pocket spending threshold will increase from $6,550 to $7,050.

 A few points to remember as you consider your out-of-pocket costs:

 - Only qualified drug expenses will count toward out-of-pocket Prescriptions not covered by the plan you sign up for, imported drugs from Canada, or received coverage from a drug company’s patient assistance program do not count toward out-of-pocket cost limits;

 - All dollar amounts are annual, so CMS will begin counting from zero each year;